ir2pid/codingchallenges/README.md

 System.setIn(new FileInputStream(filename));

 some of these might not clear all tests or stay within the time limit, will update with progress

+This repo is only for archiving my work and doesn't have editorials and commented code for explanations